trevorld/dotfiles/docs/pesd_server_notes.rst

 FSI-PESD-Server notes
 ~~~~~~~~~~~~~~~~~~~~~

-PESD has an Ubuntu Server (version 16.04 LTS) with 128GB of memory, 4 processors (for a total of 32 cores), and a 4TB hard drive (as well as an additional 240 GB SSD hard drive for the OS and home directories).
+PESD has an Ubuntu Server (version 20.04 LTS) with 128GB of memory, 4 processors (for a total of 32 cores), and a 4TB hard drive (as well as an additional 240 GB SSD hard drive for the OS and a 1 TB SSD hard drive for the home directories).

 The server has Stata, NAG Fortran libraries, and Matlab as well as numerous open source tools such as R, Python, BASH, etc.